top of page

 D: Devil if I have you Men of the Row - I've been pretty well cheated, haven't I though!

-HB: Oh but I have cracking stories about their lives back home - just let me get the Courier and the Morning Post
+HB: Oh, but I have cracking stories about their lives back home - just let me get the Courier and the Morning Post

 D: What the deuced good is that to me now!!
-Nature - in the form of waterfalls and chirping crickets - has redeemed their souls - and, although the strange man-child with the undressed hair is still an atheist, he would not survive in Hell - which isn't much fun for me
+Nature - in the form of waterfalls and chirping crickets - has redeemed their souls - and, although the strange man-child with the undressed hair is still an atheist, he would not survive long in Hell - which isn't much fun for me

-HB: That Byron is a near relation of yours - I swear it - look, read this (hands D "Hours of Idleness) - it is Satanic!!
+HB: That Byron is a near relation of yours - I swear it - look, read this (hands D “Hours of Idleness") - it is Satanic!!

 D flips through the book - fire is again coming out of his ears and nose

-D(sneering majestically): It is in fact quite sweet - You! - my proboscisly enhanced poet - will go with me - for I find we have much better manners below - (to HB) - if you harangue me when you pass my border, I shall hint to my friend Moloch to call you to order
+D(sneering majestically): It is in fact quite sweet - You! - my proboscisly-enhanced poet - will go with me - for I find we have much better manners below - (to HB) If you harangue me when you pass my border, I shall hint to my friend Moloch to call you to order!

 D: I am aware of that - I am only taking your souls - what remains on earth is what you will be remembered by! (laughs and carries the two souls away on his pitchfork)